itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 4. The user will now receive catered notifications on the specified products.

 **Alternative Flow**:
-1. If in step 3 of the basic flow an invalid phone number is entered.
+1. If in step 3 of the basic flow an invalid phone number is entered:
-	a.
-The user will be promped to enter a valid phone number.
+	* The user will be promped to enter a valid phone number.
-	b.
-The use case resumes at basic flow step 4.
+	* The use case resumes at basic flow step 4.

 #### Use Case 2: Select an item for tracking